 Thank you for your interest in adoption through the Kansas foster care system!

-Currently, 850 Kansas children in foster care need are waiting for their forever
+Currently there are approximately 1000 Kansas children in foster care who are waiting

 The Role of Adopt Kansas Kids

 Adopt Kansas Kids works to connect foster and approved adoptive families, also referred

 to as resource families, with children throughout Kansas who are available for adoption.

 This work is accomplished through our website photolistings and matching database, child

 profiles in the media, and community events and activities – such as our Klicks for Kids

 Heart gallery.
 We also link prospective foster and adoptive families with agencies in their